nikmyt/SWI2_MessBoard_Chat/README.md

-# MessBoard
+# MessBoard (with chat!)
 This is a semestral project called MessBoard.
-It does not have much going on at the moment.
+It has register/login user functionality, and the ability for users to make posts and comment on them, as well as filtering of posts and searching for posts.
 ## Architecture
 We use Vue.js and Java Springboot.
 ## Setup